dlrjsldlfma/xiangdangsheng/_posts/2021-02-10-an-inquisition-on-liberation.md

 next generation&mdash;I had to consider that this path was imperfect.

-The *politics* of who gets to be first, or second, or even who gets to be fiftieth are NOT the same *paradigms* that get everyone free.
+The *politics* of who gets to be first, or second, or even who gets to be fiftieth are not the same *paradigms* that get everyone free.

 Let me say that again: The *politics* of who gets to be the first Black astronaut, or the second Black woman nuclear engineer, or even